Updated: Oct 24, 2020

 MGM (and some other hotels) have instituted "Stay Well" protocols, which include: Private check-in, air purification, specialized lighting, non-toxic cleaning supplies and UV lighting to reduce viruses, microbes and bacteria.
 Masks are enforced 24/7 in hallways, lobbies and gaming rooms.

-Photos by Seguras: Rooms sealed after cleaning, nice accommodation at the MGM Grand, Stay Well air purifiers in rooms and hallways, Stay Well shower infuser (reduces chlorine), welcome gift included masks and hand sanitizer
+Photos by Seguras: Rooms sealed and cleaned between guests, nice accommodation at the MGM Grand, Stay Well air purifiers in rooms and hallways, Stay Well shower infuser (reduces chlorine), welcome gift included masks and hand sanitizer

 With no performances, street life was limited, especially on weekdays.
 The Strip was definitely dim with some hotels closed and others obviously saving energy (and cost) with fewer lights.
 Many of the visitors (not everyone) walking the Strip wore masks and it was easy to social distance when necessary.